azriel0508/azriel0508/README.md

 Third-year Computer Science student at Maynooth University, **currently looking for a software engineering internship or placement for 2027.**

-I'm drawn to backend work — APIs, databases, and figuring out why something is actually slow rather than guessing at it.
+I'm drawn to backend work, APIs, databases, and figuring out why something is actually slow rather than guessing at it.
 Most of what I've enjoyed building has been for people who had no interest in the software itself and just needed it to work, which turns out to be a good teacher.